carabiasjulio/audiosearch/README.md

 1. cd to top level directory
 2. run python gui.py username

 Note: Due to copyright issue, the original audio of UrbanSound8K dataset is not uploaded.
-The code can still be run, except that audio cannot be displayed.
+The code can still be run, except that audio cannot be played.